Stockdale earns Test return with Henderson captain

 Crowley, 23, forms an all-Munster half-back partnership with Craig Casey.

-McCloskey partners Robbie Henshaw, who missed most of the Six Nations campaign through injury, in midfield while O'Toole and Herring are joined in the front row by Munster's Dave Kilcyone.
+McCloskey partners Robbie Henshaw, who missed most of the Six Nations campaign through injury, in midfield while O'Toole and Herring are joined in the front row by Munster's Dave Kilcoyne.

 Henshaw and back-rowers Caelan Doris and Ryan Baird are the only players retained from Ireland's starting line-up in the Grand Slam-clinching win over England in Dublin in March.

-English-born wing Paolo Odogwu and lock Dino Lamb will make their Test debuts for Italy as part of Azzurri head coach Kieran Crowley's nine changes from last week's defeat by Scotland at Murrayfield.
+Paolo Odogwu and lock Dino Lamb, both England-born, will make their Test debuts for Italy as part of Azzurri head coach Kieran Crowley's nine changes from last week's defeat by Scotland at Murrayfield.

+Former Sale and Wasps player Odogwu, who is selected on the right wing, trained with his native country during Eddie Jones' reign without being capped, while Harlequins' ex-England Under-20 international Lamb lines up in the second row.

 Ireland: O'Brien; Earls, Henshaw, McCloskey, Stockdale; Crowley, Casey; Kilcoyne, Herring, O'Toole; Henderson (capt), McCarthy; Baird, Doris, Conan.